paramiko/paramiko/README.md

 We hope to clean up the presentation and documentation in the near future, as more bugfixes and API additions are rolled out.
-We also plan to absorb some of the higher profile bugs/issues from the Paramiko Github repository as well.
+We also plan to absorb some of the higher profile bugs/issues from the Paramiko Github repository.

 Thank you for your patience!